Nominated for the Shirley

 Some readers might have met Helen in Arthur Machen’s classic novella The Great God Pan.
 Now she gets to tell her side of the story.

-As of November 2016 both UK editions of Helen’s Story are sold out at PS, but you might be able to obtain copies from local specialist bookshops or online booksellers.
-Freedom Bookshop in East London is also likely to have a few going as well.
+As of November 2016 both UK editions of Helen’s Story are sold out at PS Publishing, but you might be able to obtain copies from specialist bookshops or online booksellers.
+As mentioned above it has been reprinted in the US by Aqueduct Press, and it’s available as an ebook.